lab-design/lab-design.github.io/about.md

 permalink: /about/
 ---

-The Laboratory for Software Design at Iowa State University conducts research in programming languages, compilers and software engineering.
+The Laboratory for Software Design at Tulane University conducts research in programming languages, compilers and software engineering.

 Our overarching goal is to develop tools and techniques that enable better